hbrc-fpga-class/class-material/verilog_tutorial_part2.md

 end
 ```

-We initialize pwm to 0 for the simulator.
-For the iCE40 it inits to 0 on
+We intialize pwm and pwm_count to 0 for the simulator.
-powerup.
+We also have the simulator print out some parameter values.

 By default we increment pwm_count and set pwm<=1.